 Advertisement

-From unpredictable weather conditions to long queues to even bigger crowds; there’s a lot more I know now than I did walking through those gates the very first time.
+From unpredictable weather conditions to long queues to even bigger crowds, there’s a lot more I know now than I did walking through those gates the very first time.

 So, I thought I’d share a few tips on making it the best experience possible from someone who is now an official Grand Prix attendee.

-5 tips for attending the Australian Grand Prix in 2024
+5 tips for attending the Australian Grand Prix

 2023 Australian Formula 1 Grand Prix